 Geometric transformations and numeric parameters are considered as explicit objects.
 For example, you can define a rotation around a point to be an object by itself.
-At any time you can apply this transformation to any object.
+You can apply this transformation to any object at any time.

-The used numeric parameters and transformations are displayed on the left of the display.
-The numeric parameters can be assigned a desired value or can be the result of a measurement.
+The used numeric parameters and transformations are shown on the left of the display.
+Numeric parameters can be assigned a desired value or can be the result of a measurement.
 Numeric parameters can be 'dragged'.
-In expressions you can to parameter named 'mypar' as [mypar].
+In expressions you can refer to a parameter named 'mypar' as [mypar].